 A forensic technician, also known as a criminalist, is a trained professional who collects and analyzes physical evidence relating to criminal activity.
-Forensic technicians work in both the lab and the field, and are primarily employed government agencies.
+Forensic technicians work in both the lab and the field, and are primarily employed by government agencies.
 However, they can also work for private companies such as labs that specialize in evaluating evidence for small police departments and agencies that cannot afford to hire their own forensic technicians.
 Job opportunities in this field are generally excellent, particularly in urban areas.

-A person can become a forensic technician completing a two-year training program or earning an associate’s degree in a field related to forensics and then pursuing additional forensics training.
+A person can become a forensic technician by completing a two-year training program or by earning an associate’s degree in a field related to forensics and then pursuing additional forensics training.
 Most people begin their careers working under the supervision of experienced scientists and technicians, gradually honing their skills until they are able to work on their own.

 The application of science and math to legal situations is referred to as forensic science.
 As a result, a forensic technician is much more than a competent scientist.
 He or she is also familiar with the protocols for handling evidence to ensure that it is not tampered with and can be used in court, and forensic technicians can write final reports and testify as expert witnesses, using their scientific skills to assist a prosecutor in making a case, or testifying on behalf of the defense on occasion.